 Your idea of retirement and your affordable level of funding should be the driving force behind how your pension benefits should be drawn down.

 (1) This blog focuses only on the tax-effective opportunities of pension funding and is not intended to address tax and reliefs applying to business disposal.

 (2) Pension-related investment funds are not guaranteed meaning prices may fall as well as rise.

-(3) Individual pension and separate specialist tax advice are always recommended on a case by case basis.
+(3) Individual pension and separate specialist tax advice are always recommended on a case-by-case basis.

-If you’re a limited company director and would like to discover more about the benefits of Executive Pensions and how you can benefit from such a plan, please contact: Ken O’Gorman – QFA on: 01 845 0049 or request our free guide to Executive Pensions.
+If you’re a limited company director and would like to discover more about the benefits of Executive Pensions and how you can benefit from such a plan, please contact: Ken O’Gorman – QFA on: 01 845 0049 or request our free guide to Private Executive Director Pensions.